The archaeologist Dorothy Garrod is Luíseach's pick for Ada Lovelace Day 2017

 The archaeologist Dorothy Garrod was shy, retiring, and is not known to have advocated openly for women in science.
 An unusual candidate for an inspiring scientist, maybe, but Garrod's life is the embodiment of 'deeds, not words', and it’s impossible not to admire and be inspired by someone who simply got things done, seemingly never noticing the glass ceilings she cracked along the way.

-Garrod (main figure, standing) holding a bear (held in arms).
+Garrod (main figure, standing) and a bear (held in arms).
 CC-BY-NC-ND 4.0 from the Garrod Photographic Archive held at the Pitt Rivers Museum, University of Oxford.

 In the first half of the 20th Century, she led excavations and directed predominantly female teams at the farthest reaches of Europe and the Levant, finding sites, fossils and artefacts key to understanding the development of humans in the Palaeolithic and the study of Palaeolithic archaeology as we know it today.
 This led to her election as the first female professor at Oxbridge, before women were even admitted as full members or allowed to graduate from Cambridge University.